canonical/microk8s/docs/community.md

 # MicroK8s In The Wild

-Welcome to the MicroK8s In The Wild page.
-Here you can find events, tutorials, blog posts and talks on MicroK8s.

-Feel free to update the table below by submitting a Pull Request.
+People are doing amazing things with MicroK8s.
+Feel free to submit a pull request with updates to this page.

 | Event/Mention                                          | Author(s)       | Source     | Date          |
 |---------------------------------------------------------------------|--------------|----------|---------------|